vincentarelbundock/Rdatasets/doc/mosaicData/rst/HELPrct.rst

 -  ``d1`` lifetime number of hospitalizations for medical problems (measured at baseline)

+-  ``hospitalizations`` lifetime number of hospitalizations for medical problems (measured at baseline)

 -  ``daysanysub`` time (in days) to first use of any substance post-detox